Abandoning your animal

 Brown cat with a blue leash around its neck.

 Do everything you can to give him a nice, stable life in a new home.
-Maybe
+Can-

-a member of your family, a friend, a co-worker, or even someone from the neighborhood would be happy to host it?
+Maybe a family member, a friend, a work colleague, or even someone from the neighborhood would be happy to welcome him?

 Two dogs running in the desert.

-I really have to abandon my pet at your shelter.
+I really must abandon animal to your shelter.

 What are the steps?

 1. First, make sure we serve your municipality.
-If it’s not the case,
+If not,

-contact your town hall who will be able to direct you.
+Contact your town hall who will be able to guide you.

-2. If you are citizens of our cities, please contact us to schedule an appointment.
+2. If you are a resident of a municipality we serve, contact us to receive an appointment.

-4. You will be provided with a form to provide as much information as possible about your pet’s habits
+4. You will be asked to fill out a form to receive as much information as possible regarding the habits and routines of your animal.

-No fee is required for surrendering your animal, but we kindly request a voluntary donation to support our mission.
+There is no fee for the abandonment of your animal however we do ask simply for a voluntary donation to support our mission.

 If you have a child, prepare him for this difficult time.
 Download this one-page document.

-• An caring team with experience with all types of animals
+• A team with heart and experience with all types of animals.

 Brown dog lying in its bed with a blanket.